 }

-I have put many comments in the code to explain it, but some noteworthy points are:
+I have put quite a few comments in the code to explain it, but as highlights:

-• InitMqtt sets the OnMqttReceived callback, which displays the received messages by serial
+- InitMqtt sets the OnMqttReceived callback, which displays received messages via serial

-• ConnectMqtt connects the client and subscribes to the topics with SuscribeMqtt
+- ConnectMqtt connects the client and subscribes to topics with SuscribeMqtt

-That’s how easy it is!
-As we anticipated, it is not at all complicated to connect a microprocessor to an MQTT network.
-In fact, it is very simple, which is one of the advantages and strengths of this system.
+That easy!
+As we anticipated, it’s not at all complicated to connect a microprocessor to an MQTT network.
+In fact, it’s very simple, and this is one of the advantages and strengths of this system.

-The next entries on MQTT will be in the ESP8266 and ESP32 section.
-Although we will refer to this post when necessary, we will also see that these two have another library to perform the MQTT connection asynchronously.
-See you in the next entry.
+The next posts about MQTT will be in the ESP8266 and ESP32 section.
+Although we will refer to this post when necessary, we will also see that these two have another library for performing MQTT connection asynchronously.
+See you in the next post.

 Download the code